acryps/vlserver/doc/getting-started.md

 	// inject 'db' for DbContext, we need this to access the db context from our services app.inject(DbContext, context => db);

-	// we'll need this later on when resolving viewmodels back into models ViewModel.globalFetchingContext = db;
+	// we'll need this later on when resolving ViewModels back into models ViewModel.globalFetchingContext = db;

 	// start the application on port 8190